riandy-dimas/gitlab-deployment-info/README.md

 ## ✨ Features

-- 📝 Automatically generates Confluence and Slack-friendly deployment notes
+- 📝 Automatically generates Gitlab Release Page, Confluence and Slack-friendly deployment notes
 - 🔗 Includes pipeline and tag comparison links from GitLab
 - 🧠 Automatically appends links to JIRA issues mentioned in the changelog
 - 🧩 Works as a Chrome extension on GitLab repository pages
+- 💡 Autofill release notes in Gitlab New Release page

 ---